Scotogenic $U(1)_{L_{\mu}-L_{\tau}}$ origin of $(g-2)_\mu$, W-mass anomaly and 95 GeV excess: Dark matter phenomenology

 We have shown the variation of DM relic density as a function of DM mass in Fig. \ref{fig:relicvsdmmass}.
-For the scan, the Yukawa couplings are calculated using the Cassa-Ibarra parametrization, given in Eq. \eqref{eq:Yuk}.
-The right handed neutrinos are varied in the range : $M_{N_1}\equiv M_{\rm DM}\in[1, 250]$ GeV, $M_{N_2}=M_{N_3}$=$M_{N_1}+100$ GeV while all other parameters are varied as discussed in section~\ref{sec:95gev}.
+For the scan, the Yukawa couplings are calculated using the Casas-Ibarra parametrization, given in Eq. \eqref{eq:Yuk}.
+The right handed neutrinos are varied in the range : $M_{N_1}\equiv M_{\rm DM}\in[1, 150]$ GeV, $M_{N_2}=M_{N_3}$=$M_{N_1}+100$ GeV while all other parameters are varied as discussed in section~\ref{sec:95gev}.

 The grey region in Fig. \ref{fig:relicvsdmmass} is excluded by imposing the constraints from W-mass anomaly, 95 GeV signal strength, and SM Higgs signal strength, as discussed earlier.
 The color coding shows the mass splitting between the DM and the next to lightest stable particle (NLSP), $\eta_{R}$.
-This mass splitting plays an important role in determining the processes which are involved in the relic generation.
+This mass splitting plays an important role in determining the processes involved in relic generation.
 When the mass splitting is large, the coannihilations are negligible, and the scalar-mediated annihilation channels dominate.
 The sharp dips around $47.5$ GeV and $62.5$ GeV are due to the scalar resonances corresponding to 95 GeV scalar $H_2$ and SM Higgs $H_1$.
 When that mass splitting between DM and NLSP decreases, the contributions of co-annihilation processes also become significant in addition to the annihilation processes, and consequently, the relic decreases, as seen from Fig. \ref{fig:relicvsdmmass}.
-Clearly, we can see that correct relic density\cite{Planck:2018vyg} can be achieved for DM mass in the range $M_{\rm DM} \in [40,85]$ GeV.
+Clearly, we can see that correct relic density\cite{Planck:2018vyg} can be achieved for DM mass in the range $M_{\rm DM} \in [25,110]$ GeV.

 Since DM is of WIMP type, we have the possibility of probing it at direct detection experiments.
-Here, the DM-nucleon scattering is possible via scalar and vector boson mediated interactions, as shown in Fig. \ref{fig:DDdiag}.
+Here, the DM-nucleon scattering is possible via scalar and vector boson-mediated interactions, as shown in Fig. \ref{fig:DDdiag}.

 The spin-independent (SI) DM-nucleon cross-section via scalar mediation is given as \cite{Ellis:2008hf}

 where $\mu_r=\frac{M_{\rm DM} m_n}{M_{\rm DM}+m_n}$ is the reduced mass, $m_n$ is the nucleon (proton or neutron) mass. $\mathcal{M}$ is the amplitude corresponding to the scalar mediated diagram shown in Fig. \ref{fig:DDdiag}.
 This amplitude is given as,